ramensoftware/windows-11-file-explorer-styling-guide/README.md

 After installing the mod, open its Settings tab and adjust the styles according to your preferences.

-Some customizations are best to be adjusted with other Windhawk mods.
+Some customizations are best adjusted with other Windhawk mods.
 Links to those mods are provided where applicable.

 **See also**: \
 [The Windows 11 start menu styling